CmdDraven/Syn-Syu/docs/Syn-Syu_Overview.md

 # Syn-Syu Overview

-Syn-Syu is Synavera's conscious orchestrator for Arch Linux systems.
+Syn-Syu is Synvera's conscious orchestrator for Arch Linux systems.
 It couples a Rust backend (`synsyu_core`) with a Bash front-end (`syn-syu`) to coordinate updates across official repositories and the Arch User Repository.